-Most of the talks I had were focused on Progressive Web Apps.
+Most of the talks I had were focused on Progressive Web Apps Development for eCommerce.
 It’s not by chance, as I was presenting Vue Storefront :) PWA is a hot topic – You could feel it just by taking a look at how many people attended the speech – it was amazing.

 Many end clients, along with agencies, were asking me if it is possible to have a Progressive Web App connected to the existing Magento 1.x implementation.
 If you’ve invested a few years of development into it, you will probably think twice before starting the migration to Magento 2.x.

 From the business point of view, the 2-step-way (first PWA, then backend migration) seems like the safer option, providing both the business and the end clients with higher added value (better UX and therefore higher conversion rates on Mobile).

 I tried to cover this topic during my speech.
 If you ask me if it’s possible to have a Progressive Web App on top of your Magento 1.9, my answer is simple: Yes, You Can.

 Vue Storefront already supports Magento 1 (https://github.com/DivanteLtd/magento1-vsbridge).
 In the open-source edition, the bridge supports the Product Catalog (categories, attributes, taxes, etc.) We also offer the enterprise version (magento1-vsbridge-extended) which synchronizes the shopping carts, user accounts, promo-rules, etc. – virtually all the data required to start a successful PWA on top of your existing Magento 1 installation.